-2021 will bring a soar of new candidates to your job postings so ensure you’re choosing the right candidate and try some of the toughest interview questions.
+2021 will bring a soar of new candidates to your job postings, so ensure you choose the right candidate and try some of the toughest interview questions.

 There is always a big focus on checking skills and experience in interviews, whether the focus is on personality, adaptability, problem-solving and the ability to think on your feet.